cideM/blog/content/blog/hooks/index.md

 )
 ```

 The repl includes both a hooks and a class based version of this component.
-Click both versions and see that the class based on doesn't update the timestamp, meaning that the child doesn't re-render.
+Click both versions and see that the class based one doesn't update the timestamp, meaning that the child doesn't re-render.
 In the hooks based version that is unfortunately the case.

 Here's the problem: I already wrapped the `increment` function in `useCallback`.
 But I need to make that `useCallback` function depend on the current state.
 Meaning everytime you click the child, the state is updated and `useCallback` reruns.
 But that's precisely not what we want!
 Now a new function is passed to `ClickChild` and it re-renders, even though it's not _using the count at all_.

 There are two ways you can address this problem:

 - Use the alternative function signature for the state updater function from `useState`: `setState(state => state + 1)`.
 Now we can pass an empty array to `useCallback`.
-The major limitation here is that you can only use the state from a single `useState` call here.
+The major limitation here is that you can only use the state from a single `useState` call.
 If your function needs to use values from for example 5 different `useState` calls, this simply won't work.
 There's no `setState(state1, state2, state3 => ...)`.
 - Use `useReducer` which is currently recommended for more complex cases [^3]

 I personally find it a tiny bit ironic that some people are talking about removing `redux` in favor of hooks only to then be somewhat forced to use the reducer patter due to certain limitations with hooks.[^4]